Spello

-Spello (in Antiquity: Hispellum) is an ancient town and comune (township) of Italy, in the province of Perugia in eastern-central Umbria, on the lower southern flank of Mt.
-Subasio.
+Spello (in Antiquity: Hispellum) is an ancient town and comune (township) of Italy, in the province of Perugia in eastern-central Umbria, on the lower southern flank of Monte Subasio.
 It is 6 km (4 mi) NNW of Foligno and 10 km (6 mi) SSE of Assisi.
+It is one of I Borghi più belli d'Italia ("The most beautiful villages of Italy").

 The old walled town lies on a regularly NW-SE sloping ridge that eventually meets the plain.
 From the top of the ridge, Spello commands a good view of the Umbrian plain towards Perugia; at the bottom of the ridge, the town spills out of its walls into a small modern section (or borgo) served by the rail line from Rome to Florence via Perugia.

 History

 Populated in ancient times by the Umbri, it became a Roman colony in the 1st century BC.
 Under the reign of Constantine the Great it was called Flavia Constans, as attested by a document preserved in the local Communal Palace.